(Hi)stories

 A look at the hidden histories behind the heritage in our collection.

-A digital story by Amsab-ISG about Universal Single Suffrage.
+A digital story from Amsab-ISG about the Universal Single Suffrage.

 Rats!

-In the union world, a volunteer or strikebreaker is often called 'a rat'.
-In this digital story, Amsab-ISG explains where that term comes from and places it in the right context.
-This video was made for Heritage Day 2023, with the theme 'Animal!'.
+In the union world, a volunteer or strikebreaker is often called a "rat."
+In this digital story, Amsab-ISG explains the origins of this term and places it in context.
+This video was created for Heritage Day 2023, with the theme "Animals!"

 Lalla Vandervelde by Roger Fry

 Lalla Vandervelde (1870-1965) was a flamboyant feminist and activist who was ahead of her time.
-For a long time she was mainly seen as the first wife of Emile Vandervelde, patron of Belgian socialism, but she was so much more than that.
+For a long time, she was primarily seen as the first wife of Emile Vandervelde, patron of Belgian socialism, but she was so much more than that.

 The Paris Commune